-While 16 counties provide slightly enhanced (8 counties) or substantially enhanced (8 counties) default schedules, it is still the case that 58 of Ohio's 88 counties have default parenting time schedules that fit the outdated "every other weekend and one evening a week" model, or are even worse.
+While 21 counties now provide "slightly enhanced" or "significantly enhanced" parenting time schedules -up from 16 in 2020-it is still the case that more than half (45) of Ohio's 88 counties have default parenting time schedules that fit the outdated "every other weekend and one evening a week" model, or are even worse.
 This affords the children practically no ordinary parenting time with one of their parents.